marcospgp/chainference/server/README.md

 You can expose a local server to the internet through [Cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/).

-You should avoid running any `cloudflared service install` commands as this will make `cloudflared` automatically start on login or OS boot, impacting (even if minimally) CPU usage.
+You should avoid installing the `cloudflared` service as it will start automatically OS boot, impacting (even if minimally) CPU usage.

 You can either create a [tunnel entirely using the CLI](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/) or still create a tunnel in the cloudflare web UI, but instead of installing the `cloudflared` service, run the following commands: